1. Gender and Security Analysis Is Ready for Prime Time. Are Policymakers?

 More recently, important developments in women’s jihad in Islamist groups have drawn widespread attention, especially with the emergence of the Islamic State of Iraq and the Levant (ISIL), which attracted unprecedented levels of female support.122 Aligned with the broader literature on women’s varied motivations to join armed groups, women joined the Islamic State due to personal grievances, a sense of isolation, commitment to supporting the caliphate, or a desire to seek adventure.123 As discussed below, the potential of jihadist groups to cooperate (or compete) and the global nature of transnational networks such as ISIL means that trends in one region can trigger changes in another.124

-Women’s contributions to jihad have generally been linked to domestic roles as mothers, wives, and sisters and in fulfilling essential support roles such as fundraising and disseminating the message of the organization.125 While organizations affiliated with al-Qaeda have largely adhered to a gender-specific interpretation of female jihad,126 organizations like ISIL have shown more flexibility when the exigencies of the group’s survival have demanded it.
+Women’s contributions to jihad have generally been linked to domestic roles as mothers, wives, and sisters and to fulfilling essential support roles such as fundraising and disseminating the message of the organization.125 While organizations affiliated with al-Qaeda have largely adhered to a gender-specific interpretation of female jihad,126 organizations like ISIL have shown more flexibility when the exigencies of the group’s survival have demanded it.
 ISIL’s significant territorial losses in Iraq and Syria necessitated the mobilization of all Muslims to participate in active jihad, including women.127 ISIL’s behavior aligns with the findings of prior research that shows how organizations may employ women as innovative actors when subjected to intensified security and counter-terrorism measures.128

 The proclivity of terrorist organizations to learn and adapt, combined with the global nature of transnational terrorist groups, means that changing tactics in one region can influence tactics in another.
 The Islamic State’s shift in its attitude toward female combatants has likely shaped trends in female militancy elsewhere, especially where its global affiliates or women inspired by its propaganda are located.
 For example, the April 2019 Sri Lanka suicide attacks claimed by the Islamic State that killed about 359 people included a female suicide attacker.129 In December 2016, Indonesian law enforcement arrested 27-year-old Dian Yulia Novi, who had committed to being a martyr for ISIL, on suspicion of plotting a suicide attack on the presidential palace in Indonesia.130 Such examples and broader trends of women’s participation in active jihad highlight the necessity to broaden the gender component in the framework for preventing radicalization.